PixelPoser/CEO-Pro/README.md

   - Incorporates feedback for further strategy improvement
   - Conducts two additional rounds of re-evaluation

-This step emulates the human process of critical thinking and playing devil's advocate.
-By actively seeking out flaws in the proposed strategies, it mimics how experienced professionals scrutinize their own ideas.
-This adversarial approach actively works to identify and address potential weaknesses in the strategies, surpassing the capabilities of traditional prompting methods.
+This step actively seeking out flaws in the final chosen proposed strategies, it mimics how experienced professionals scrutinize their own strategic plans by targeting specific sections and how they work together as a system.
+This adversarial approach actively works to methodically ane holistically identify and address potential weaknesses in the chosen strategies.

 ### 6. Implementation Roadmap and Conclusion